 Oils with a high ash content may produce damaging deposits on cylinder head valves and/or aftertreatment system damage.
-A
+A maximum sulfated ash content of 1.00 mass % is recommended for all oil used in the engine.

 The same oil change interval is to be followed for synthetic oil as for petroleum based oil.
 Also, synthetic oil must meet the same performance specifications as petroleum oil.